Sony A9 vs RX100 III

 It is notable that the A9 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Both the A9 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+The RX100 III was replaced by the Sony RX100 IV, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A9 and the Sony RX100 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A9: